Response-adaptive randomization in clinical trials: from myths to practical considerations: Abstract

 \section{Abstract}

-Response-adaptive randomization (RAR) is part of a wider class of data-dependent sampling algorithms, for which clinical trials \changes{are} used as a motivating application.
-In that context, patient allocation to treatments is \changes{determined by randomization probabilities that are altered based on the accrued response data} in order to achieve experimental goals.
-RAR has received abundant theoretical attention from the biostatistical literature since the 1930's and has been the subject of \changes{numerous} debates. \changes{In the last decade,} it has received renewed consideration from the applied \changes{and methodological} communities, \changes{driven by} successful practical examples and its widespread use in machine learning.
-Papers on the subject \changes{can give different views on its usefulness, and reconciling these may be difficult.} This work aims to address \changes{this gap by providing a unified, broad} and up-to-date review of methodological and practical issues to consider when debating the use of RAR in clinical trials. \\
+Response-\thirdround{A}daptive \thirdround{R}andomization (RAR) is part of a wider class of data-dependent sampling algorithms, for which clinical trials \changes{are typically} used as a motivating application.
+In that context, patient allocation to treatments is determined by randomization probabilities that \secondround{change} based on the accrued response data in order to achieve experimental goals.
+RAR has received abundant theoretical attention from the biostatistical literature since the 1930's and has been the subject of \changes{numerous} debates. \changes{In the last decade,} it has received renewed consideration from the applied \changes{and methodological} communities, \changes{driven by} \secondround{well-known} practical examples and its widespread use in machine learning.
+Papers on the subject \changes{present different views on its usefulness, and \secondround{these are not easy to} reconcile.} This work aims to address \changes{this gap by providing a unified, broad} and fresh review of methodological and practical issues to consider when debating the use of RAR in clinical trials.\ }